 - Serve Mexican pork with tortillas and shredded cheese, over rice, or over baked potatoes.

-- If your pork loin is frozen, do NOT sear the meat, omit the oil, and add 10 minutes to cooking time per pound (30 minutes per pound.)
+- For FROZEN pork roast: Do NOT sear the meat, omit the oil, and add 10 minutes to cooking time per pound (30 minutes per pound.)

 To Make Instant Pot Carnitas, You May Need

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Thanks so much for being a part of A Mind Full Mom!

 (And in case you misplace your Floating Valve, you can get an extra to fit your model on this here.)